gumaerc-testorg/7.345-fall-2015/content/pages/lecture-summaries.md

 {{< tdopen >}}

-We will tour the quality control chemistry lab and learn about the water treatment process and the techniques used to monitor water purity and the presence of antibiotics at the [Cambridge Water Treatment Facility at Fresh Pond](https://www.cambridgema.gov/Water/freshpondreservation).
+We will tour the quality control chemistry lab and learn about the water treatment process and the techniques used to monitor water purity and the presence of antibiotics at the {{% resource_link "e48fd5ee-b944-43b1-bd28-3f670a225bca" "Cambridge Water Treatment Facility at Fresh Pond" %}}.

 {{< tdclose >}}